We hear it all the time. “I want to grow my business. I need to reach more people.”

 How are you to identify which segment of the population to pursue with your marketing message?
 There are three key areas to consider in defining your target audience.
 Think of these areas as filters to apply in order to find consumers who represent your growth opportunity segments.

-If you are a marina then your psychographic target audiences are boat-lovers and watersport enthusiasts.
+If you are a marina then your psychographic target audiences are boat lovers and water sports enthusiasts.
 Putting your message in front of landlubbers is a waste of your marketing dollars.
 Look for common threads among your target audience.

 Once you have applied all three filters; geographic, demographic, and psychographic target audiences, you should have a good idea of who you want to put your marketing message in front of to grow your business.